 Konstantina Krikzoni (b.
 1987, Chalkidiki, Greece) lives and works in London.
 She holds an MA in Painting from the Royal College of Art, London.

-Her painting practice blends ancient storytelling with contemporary sensibilities, centring on elusive female figures that evoke mythological and archetypal references such as nymphs and sirens.
-These figures are grounded in a more primal, embodied logic, engaging the archetype of the "Wise Mother" and broader ideas around feminine knowledge, nature, and memory.
+Her painting practice blends ancient storytelling with contemporary sensibilities, centering on elusive female figures that evoke mythological and archetypal references such as nymphs and sirens.
+These figures are grounded in a more primal, embodied logic, engaging the archetype of the “Wise Mother” and broader ideas surrounding feminine knowledge, nature, and memory.
 Her work consistently returns to the female body as a site where figuration and abstraction intersect, where forms become fractured and fluid, embedded within layered surfaces of paint.
-The line in her work operates not as boundary but as disruption—dissolving, reappearing, and shaping a field of emotional and poetic tension.
+The line in her work operates not as a boundary but as a disruption—dissolving, reappearing, and shaping a field of emotional and poetic tension.